Vancouver Island wedding photographers

 Do photographers charge more for peak dates?

 Some do.
-Summer Saturdays can book far in advance; inquire early.
+Summer Saturdays can book far in advance, so inquire early.

 What's the difference between 8 and 10 hours?